BallAerospace/COSMOS/_docs/tools.md

 ## Keywords:

-### IGNORE
+### IGNORE_ITEM

-The IGNORE keyword instructs Limits Monitor to ignore a particular telemetry item when reporting the overall system limits state.
+The IGNORE_ITEM keyword instructs Limits Monitor to ignore a particular telemetry item when reporting the overall system limits state.

 <table>
 <tbody>